oktalk/using-tailwindcss/README.md

 TailwindCSS will drop in easily to most modern project stacks.
 If you're using [Laravel](https://tailwindcss.com/docs/guides/laravel), React, Vue, or [Ruby on Rails](https://github.com/rails/tailwindcss-rails) you can find step-by-step [installation guides](https://tailwindcss.com/docs/installation).
 Using Tailwind with PostCSS and a preprocessor like SASS is possible, but not strongly recommended.

-For this simple demo we will use ViteJS, but you could use Parcel, or WebPack.
 Start by installing the dependencies:

 `npm install -D tailwindcss@latest postcss@latest autoprefixer@latest`